irods/irods_docs/docs/plugins/pluggable_authentication.md

 If the user's credentials will be exclusively authenticated with PAM, a password need not be assigned.

-For PAM Authentication, the iRODS user selects the new iRODS PAM authentication choice (instead of Native, or Kerberos) via an `irods_environment.json` property:
+For PAM Authentication, the iRODS user selects the new iRODS PAM authentication choice (instead of Native) via an `irods_environment.json` property:

 ~~~
 "irods_authentication_scheme": "pam_password",